Airbus A350 XWB

 Power generation

-Hamilton Sundstrand will supply the aircraft's power-generation system which comprises four 100kVA, 230V variable frequency generators with control units.
+Hamilton Sundstrand supplied the aircraft’s power-generation system which comprises four 100kVA, 230V variable frequency generators with control units.

 Honeywell is responsible for the design and supply of the HGT1700 auxiliary power unit (APU), the APU installation kit and the APU starter generator.